 In the first month after transplantation, most infections are caused by the same hospital-acquired bacteria and fungi that infect other surgical patients (eg, Pseudomonas species causing pneumonia, gram-positive bacteria causing wound infections).
 The greatest concern with early infection is that organisms can infect a graft or its vascular supply at suture sites, causing mycotic aneurysms or dehiscence.

 Opportunistic infections occur 1 to 6 months after transplantation (for treatment, see elsewhere in THE MANUAL).
-Infections may be bacterial (eg, listeriosis, nocardiosis), viral (eg, due to BK virus, CMV, Epstein-Barr virus, varicella-zoster virus, or hepatitis B or C virus), fungal (eg, aspergillosis, cryptococcosis, Pneumocystis jirovecii infection), or parasitic (eg, strongyloidiasis, toxoplasmosis, trypanosomiasis, leishmaniasis).
+Infections may be bacterial (eg, listeriosis, nocardiosis), viral (eg, due to BK virus [a common opportunistic polyomavirus in kidney transplant recipients], CMV, Epstein-Barr virus, varicella-zoster virus, or hepatitis B or hepatitis C virus), fungal (eg, aspergillosis, cryptococcosis, Pneumocystis jirovecii infection), or parasitic (eg, strongyloidiasis, toxoplasmosis, trypanosomiasis, leishmaniasis).
 Historically, many of these infections were associated with the use of high-dose corticosteroids.

 Risk of infection returns to baseline in about 80% of patients after 6 months.
 About 10% develop complications of early infections, such as viral infection of the graft, metastatic infection (eg, CMV retinitis, colitis), or virus-induced cancers (eg, hepatitis and subsequent hepatocellular carcinoma, human papillomavirus and subsequent basal cell carcinoma).
 Others develop chronic rejection, require high doses of immunosuppressants (5 to 10%), and remain at high risk of opportunistic infections indefinitely.
 Risk of infection varies depending on the graft received and is lowest for recipients of kidney allografts and highest for recipients of liver and lung transplants.